mochawich/testly/README.md

 ```

 ## Database Migrations
-Run this directly after the first deployment.
-Also after making changes to the backend models.
+Run this on initial setup and after making changes to the backend models.

 ```
-docker exec -it backend-01 python manage.py migrate
+docker-compose run backend python manage.py migrate
 ```